Shakro Molodoy to be sued for casino seizure happened 15 years ago

 The Main Investigations Directorate of the Main Directorate of the Ministry of the Interior of the Russian Federation in Moscow got the papers of the capture of Golden Palace and Cristal casinos, and they are currently investigating the extortion case with thief in law Shakro Molodoy involved.
-According to a source of Rosbalt, it is being decided whether to launch a new criminal case or to enclose the materials to the existing criminal case of the gang.
+According to a source of Rosbalt, it is being decided whether to launch a new criminal case or to enclose the materials in the existing criminal case of the gang.

-The case file on the illegal seizure of the casino and hotel resort Golden Palace and Cristal were separated from the case of the gang creation by Zakhar Kalashov in 2015.
+The case file on the illegal seizure of the casino and hotel resort Golden Palace and Cristal were separated from the case of the gang creation by Zakhary Kalashov in 2015.
 A case under Art.
 210 of the Criminal Code (Creation of a Criminal Community and Participation Therein) was supposed to be brought against him, but on the order of Denis Nikandrov, the First Deputy Head of the ICR Main Investigative Department in Moscow, this never happened.
 Mikhail Maksimenko, the Head of the ICR BIA, is suspected of the case loss.
 Both high-ranking officers of the Investigative Committee are in pretrial custody on suspicion of bribe-taking from Kalashov.

 Initially the case papers were sent to the Investigations Directorate in the Central Administrative District of Moscow, then - to the Investigation Directorate in Tagansky district, where they melted away.
 It turned out that the materials numbering was changed before sending to the Russian Federation Ministry of the Interior in Tagansky district.
-Afterwards the papers with the new numbers were sent to the Main Directorate of the Ministry of the Interior in Moscow, and after that - to one of the units for combating economic crime, where auditors discovered them in October 2016.
+Afterwards, the papers with the new numbers were sent to the Main Directorate of the Ministry of the Interior in Moscow, and after that - to one of the units for combating economic crime, where auditors discovered them in October 2016.